Sunday, September 22, 2024

 So in May of last year (2023) as he felt “out of balance” he chose to take a break from the grind of working seven days a week.
 He needed to “unwind.”
 At age 60, as “the next chapter has yet to be written,” Dr. Butz has been spending more effort on his farmette a few miles south of his home.
 He and his wife and their two teenage children can “unplug” in the peaceful environment that is like a “time machine.”

-There is an 1850s house with enough steeply banked ground to need a few sheep to keep the grass and weeds down.
+There is an 1850s log cabin with enough steeply banked ground to need a few sheep to keep the grass and weeds down.
 He stops by to feed the two ewes daily; they like Animal Crackers (this English delicacy was first made in the US at Stauffer’s in York in 1871, where they still turn out a million daily) along with their grain.

 The Butz's quiet rural retreat

-He also has a good-sized and varied organic vegetable garden and ten young fruit trees (already bearing fruit).
+He also has a good-sized and varied organic vegetable garden and he planted ten young fruit trees (already bearing fruit).
 He is paying careful attention to nutrition as he tries to adhere to a version of a low (starchy-) carbohydrate diet that includes beef from pasture-raised cattle and “lots of eggs” (scrambled, and always with onion) laid by happy free-range hens.
-He makes his own butter and yogurt, and he enjoys snacking on olives and tree nuts instead of chips (despite the fact that York County is the unofficial potato chip capital of the world).
+He makes his own butter and yogurt, and he enjoys snacking on olives and tree nuts instead of chips (despite the fact that York County is the unofficial potato chip capital of the entire world).

 Returning to a regular exercise regimen, to routine physical activity, he often starts his day with a long meditative swim at the York JCC, where we sometimes cross paths and chat.